Atalayagiz/Basic-CSharp-Chatting-with-Ip-Port/README.md

-CSharp is a simple - encrypted chat application.
+Simple - Encrypted chat application written in CSharp.

 When the application is first opened, select the color you want, which will prompt you to choose a color.